Do colours have religious meaning?

 Repentance and Forgiveness in the Early Church

-Deo volente, Thursday 19 april 2018 prof. dr. Benno Zuiddam speaks at the Christian University Ede on Repentance and Forgiveness in the history of the Church.
-The theologian and classical scholar will show how the main themes of the Heidelberg Catechism: conviction of sin, forgiveness and a commitment to a new way of life, are essential to Christianity of every age.
+On 19 April 2018 I had the pleasure of lecturing at Christian University Ede on Repentance and Forgiveness in the history of the Church; showing how the central themes of the Heidelberg Catechism: conviction of sin, forgiveness and a commitment to a new way of life, remain essential to Christianity of every age.

 St. Paul’s Postscript